ryonaldteofilo/LidarCarTracking/README.md

 <br />
 This project aims to create a robust system to track and identify cars or objects. <br />
 <br />
-As shown below, using LIDAR data, the robot cars are able to navigate through junction without crashing.

 ## Demo
 https://www.youtube.com/watch?v=SQBUlW-P2Fw